 One of the most anticipated tech transitions is the move to SAP S/4HANA.
 By 2027, SAP ends support for non-HANA databases with its Enterprise Suite of software.
 For many, this transition will create an opportunity to move critical applications to the cloud.

 Cloud offers the promise of agility and rapid deployment, but the real benefits for SAP deployments do not come from infrastructure savings alone, but through accelerating projects, simplifying operations, and well-designed application integration.
 Choosing the right cloud storage for your SAP deployment is essential to achieve your business goals.

-NetApp Cloud Volumes is purpose-built cloud storage for Azure, Google Cloud, and AWS.
-Together with Azure NetApp Files, these services drive innovation and support mission-critical SAP deployments in your choice of cloud.
+NetApp provides advanced storage services on Azure, Google Cloud, and AWS.
+These services drive innovation and support mission-critical SAP deployments in your choice of cloud.
 This ability to deliver unmatched reliability and flexibility allows your SAP deployments to benefit from high-performance storage, data encryption, behind-the-scenes storage optimization, and zero-impact snapshot processes.
 With a managed cloud storage service or user defined storage management layer you can:

 NetApp Cloud Volumes offers the best storage experience in the cloud for your SAP workloads.

 Organizations running SAP S/4HANA in the cloud benefit from cloud elasticity, and access to cloud services.
 However, enterprise grade storage and data management is required to ensure critical applications are always on and performing properly.